Code-Institute-Submissions/MS2-Classified-Records/README.md

 ## Existing Features
 - Interactive navbar with responsive dropdown menu and social links
+- Navbar link to Classified Records Discogs page
 - Welcome page, "New In" page which shows new items in stock
+- Album reviews which appear on screen when an album cover is hovered over (desktop only)
 - Multiple choice quiz
+- A scroll to top button, to allow easy navigation back to the top of the page (especially on mobile devices)
+- Interactive contact form which allows users to submit queries to the store
+- Interactive map with marker on store location
 - Store contact and location info
+- Additional link to Discogs marketplace in the contact us section
 - Info on store opening hours
-- Interactive contact form which allows users to submit queries to the store
-- Interactive map with marker on store location
 - Footer containing external links to Discogs and social media sites
 - Documentation: ReadMe file
 - Accessibility